The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 ► Use mosquito spray to protect yourself from bites (even the dangerous ones, see below)

-► Always stay hydrated, especially in the summer but, really, always!
+► Always stay hydrated, especially in the summer, but really, always!

 ► Use sun protector except for when you are in a cenote or in the sea because they damage the environment (use a rough guard in that case, instead)